BIG HEAD

 Narelle

-Hi, I have a really itchy shetty and live on the coast in nth nsw.
+Hi, I have a really itchy Shetty and live on the coast in nth nsw.
 The past few seasons I've treated her with this remedy with great results, she still rubs but doesn't tear herself up any more.

 To 500ml of baby oil, add about 10 drops each of ti-tree, rosemary, eucalyptus, lavender, and citronella (if you don't have all of these don't worry as a couple will do) Massage into affected and exposed areas every 2nd evening and wash the horse once or twice a week with a good medicated shampoo.
 Should have new hair growing through on rubbed areas within the first week.
 Works a treat, and smells nice too.